 There is no pre-payment penalty for paying off auto loan early at Pelican.

-Do you offer anything special/special offers for people who finance with you?
+Do you offer any special offers for people who finance with you?

 We sure do!